Fighting food waste, one apple at a time

 Like humans, apples breathe in oxygen and exhale carbon dioxide.
 Putting harvested fruit in special oxygen-starved rooms sends them into a deep slumber that slows their aging.
 The practice keeps Granny Smiths on grocery store shelves even in June, when the previous year’s harvest is long gone and the new year’s crop is still sweetening on the branch.

 But it is hard to keep watch over the fruit while it is slumbering, since opening up the storage rooms would send in a rush of oxygen and speed the apples’ aging.
-And it’s hard to get the mix of oxygen just right: Too little oxygen, and the fruit starts to decompose.
+And it’s hard to get the mix of oxygen just right: Too little oxygen and the fruit starts to decompose.

 “It’s like being a fruit anesthesiologist.
 You want to keep it knocked out, but you don’t want to kill it,” said Glade Brosi, a handlebar-mustached tree fruit agronomist at agricultural technology firm Wilbur-Ellis, who was walking through an apple orchard with Sizov on a recent crisp morning.